ubuntu/ubuntu-make/README.md

     $ ./udtc

-You can of course use --help to get more information and change the verbosity of the output with -v, -vv.
+You can of course use `--help` to get more information and change the verbosity of the output with `-v`, `-vv`.

 ## Requirements